MUKULBUROL/TIC-TAC-TOE/README.md

 # Tic Tac Toe Game

-This is a console-based Tic Tac Toe game written in C++.
+Developed a console-based Tic Tac Toe game in C++ with selectable difficulty levels for the computer opponent.
+Enhanced the user interface with color-coded visuals and interactive gameplay.
+Implemented game logic to handle player and computer moves, win detection, and tie conditions.
+The game is designed for both easy and challenging experiences, making it suitable for a wide range of players.
 The game offers two difficulty levels for the computer opponent: Easy (random moves) and Hard (strategic moves).
 The game board is displayed with improved visuals using colors for a more engaging experience.
 The user plays as 'X', and the computer plays as 'O'.

 ## Features